ericyang789/Parallel-Compute-Project/serial_c_tsne/README.md

                     N = number of columns (features)
                     K: dimensions of PCA used must also be defined

+            Parameter tunning:

+                    The script implements both the bisection method and gradient descent The error and maximum number of iterations can be set for these in the tsne.c file The learning rate alpha for gradient descent can also be set The target_perplexity variable for tSNE can modified at the top of the tsne.c script

   ### Compiling

     The script can be compiled with gcc by running